Safety tips to avoid Mac battery exploding issues

 For example, try to turn your screen brightness down just a few bars when not plugged in to ease the strain on your battery.
 Switching off Bluetooth could also help since your MacBook wouldn’t spend any time monitoring potential connections.

 Additionally, explore all the options in your Mac’s Battery menu:

 - Launch System Preferences > Battery.

 - Check “Slightly dim the display while on battery power.”

-- See whether it makes sense for you to keep the Power Nap option activated.
+- See whether it makes sense for you to keep the Low power mode activated.

 - Position the “Turn display off after” slider somewhere between 1 and 15 minutes (the shorter, the better).

-- Implement changes in both Battery and Power Adapter tabs.
+- Implement changes in both the Battery and Power Adapter tabs.